Why Does Microsoft Still Offer a 32-bit OS?

 I ended up using my stupid 32 bit windows 10 to download 64 bit windows 10 installation media after extracting my CD-key from the registry I had to wipe the computer for like the 5th time in a row, and re-install 64 bit from scratch via a thumb drive.

 It probably would have activated automatically without extracting the CD key.
 Once you install and successfully activate Windows 10 on a computer, Microsoft records the hardware configuration in their giant database in the cloud and if you every do a fresh reinstall, it will recognize your computer and activate it without the need for the key.
-I went through the trouble of extracting the CD key on a little mini laptop that didn't have enough storage space to upgrade to the newest version of Window 10 (the l
+I went through the trouble of extracting the CD key on a little mini laptop that didn't have enough storage space to upgrade to the newest version of Window 10 (the laptop originally shipped with Win 8) and upon reinstalling, it automagically activated itself without me having to enter in the key.

-hardware compatability (Score:3, Insightful)
+hardware compatability (Score:5, Insightful)

 Some computers still run on 32 bit processors.
 In many businesses you have the need to update software for security reasons but are unable to update hardware.